mProjectsCode/obsidian-media-db-plugin/.github/ISSUE_TEMPLATE/api-request.md

 ---
 name: API request
-about: Describe this issue template's purpose here.
+about: Suggest a new API to be added to this plugin.
 title: ''
 labels: API request
 assignees: ''